jayeshathila/dotfiles/README.md

 It's a collection of dotfiles which I use on my local machine.

 ## Includes
-As of now this is below dotfiles:
+As of now this contains below dotfiles:

 1. vim
 2. tmux